ballerina-platform/ballerina-distribution/examples/websocket-service-basic-auth-ldap-user-store/websocket_service_basic_auth_ldap_user_store.md

 # WebSocket service - Basic authentication LDAP user store

-The `websocket:Service` can be secured with basic authentication and optionally, by enforcing authorization.
-This can be achieved by validating the basic authentication token sent in the initial HTTP upgrade request `Authorization` header with the LDAP server.
+The `websocket:Service` can be secured with basic authentication and additionally, scopes can be added to enforce authorization.
+It validates the basic authentication token sent in the `Authorization` header with the LDAP server.
 This server stores the usernames and passwords for the authentication and the scopes for the authorization.
-An `websocket:Service` can configure the scopes it needs for authorization in the `auth` field of the `@websocket:ServiceConfig` annotation.
+To engage authentication, set the LDAP related configurations to the `ldapUserStoreConfig` field.
+To engage authorization, set scopes to the `scopes` field.
+Both configurations must be given as part of the service configuration.

 A `401 Unauthorized` response is sent to the client when the authentication fails, and a `403 Forbidden` response is sent to the client when the authorization fails.
 Use this to authenticate and authorize requests based on LDAP user stores.